Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

  Test it = IT WORKED
 6. Update _Layout.cshtml file
  Test it = IT WORKED
-8. Adde the additional stylesheets and scripts to _Layout.cshtml file
+7. Adde the additional stylesheets and scripts to _Layout.cshtml file
+8. Add dropdown menu and items
+Test it = IT WORKED
+9. Commint to Github

+-------COMPLETED STEP 1.3 BOOTSTRAP-------